atomic-package/docs/docs/pages/background.md

 # Background

-<p class="uk-text-lead">A collection of utility classes to add different backgrounds to elements.</p>
+<p class="text docsLeadText">A collection of utility classes to add different backgrounds to elements.</p>

 ## Usage